praeclarum/praeclarum.github.io/_posts/2023/2023-05-19-webgpu-torch.md

 WebGPU is the new standard for accessing GPUs from the browser.
 It supports generic compute shaders and is designed to be a low level API that can be used to build higher level libraries.
 The compute shaders are able to break work up into a 3D grid and, so long as you can reformulate your code to take advantage of that 3D grid, you can benefit from dedicated hardware doing the computations.

-This is perfect for the web since JavaScript is single threaded and not optimized for doing heavy computation.
+This is perfect for the web since JavaScript is single-threaded and not optimized for doing heavy computation.
 The GPU is a perfect fit for this since it's designed to do heavy computation in parallel.

 ## Writing Optimized WebGPU Kernels